top of page

 • if you have had a blood transfusion

-• if you have been the dentist within 7 days of your donation day
+• if you have been to the dentist within 7 days of your donation day

 You will need to meet the donor eligibility criteria on the day.
 This will be checked when you arrive at the donation base.